Opportunity for Short and Long Term Substitutes

 - Have completed student teaching within the last three years

-- Former Williamson County Schools teacher assistants who have worked within the last three years and left in good standing
+- Former Williamson County Schools teacher assistants who have worked a minimum of 60 days within the last three years and left in good standing.